facorread/examClock/README.md

 Q. How do I change the colors, fonts, or sizes?
 How can I move the clock and timer around?

 Use Chrome Developer Tools.

-# Copyright And License

-Copyright (C) 2016 Fabio Correa fabio5@umd.edu

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this software.
-If not, see <http://www.gnu.org/licenses/>.